nautobot/go-nautobot/docs/Tenant.md

 ### NewTenant

-`func NewTenant(id string, objectType string, display string, url string, naturalSlug string, circuitCount int32, deviceCount int32, ipaddressCount int32, prefixCount int32, rackCount int32, virtualmachineCount int32, vlanCount int32, vrfCount int32, clusterCount int32, name string, created NullableTime, lastUpdated NullableTime, notesUrl string, ) *Tenant`
+`func NewTenant(id string, objectType string, display string, url string, naturalSlug string, name string, created NullableTime, lastUpdated NullableTime, notesUrl string, ) *Tenant`

 NewTenant instantiates a new Tenant object
 This constructor will assign default values to properties that have it defined,